Kristina Bedford, B.A. (Hons.) M.A.

 Documentary Archive Research & Photography

 "Finding Your Roots" Season 2 (2 Episodes) & Season 3 (2 Episodes), Ark Media for PBS; "Cancer: The Emperor of All Maladies" (Episode 2), Ark Media for PBS; "Finding Your Past" (1 Episode), Lion TV; "Who Do You Think You Are" U.S. Season 7 (1 Episode), Forest Productions Inc.

-Member of the Association of Genealogists and Researchers in Archives (A.G.R.A.); Member of the Society of Genealogists (SoG -- not in itself a professional qualification); Full Member of the Writers' Guild of Great Britain (W.G.G.B.) since 1990.
+Member of the Association of Genealogists and Researchers in Archives (A.G.R.A.); Member of the Society of Genealogists (SoG); Full Member of the Writers' Guild of Great Britain (W.G.G.B.) since 1990.

 My early working life stemmed directly from my university studies, with a first year course in Anglo-Saxon leading to seasonal stints as a research assistant at the Dictionary of Old English during my undergraduate years, and my theoretical M.A. research at the National Theatre leading to a practical job there backstage, which financed the building of a professional literary portfolio.
 I became freelance in the mid-1990s, providing editorial, research, and report-writing services to both individuals and institutions, including script assessment for various West End and Fringe Theatres, such as The Shaftsbury, Theatre Royal Stratford East, and The Gate, where I read plays in translation and the original French.
 The transition from literary & theatrical to historical research has been a gradual one, as I found myself increasingly turning to genealogical resources as first port of call for factual verification; this coincided with breakthroughs in my personal ancestral investigations which led back to my first love, time-wise, the Mediæval and Renaissance periods.
 Since then, I've become proficient at transcription of the various legal & court hands used in early wills and manorial records, and became the Mediæval French and Latin transcriber/translator for the Historical Documents wing of Transcription Services Limited in early 2010, while finalising preparations to launch my own independent concern, to pull together my separate freelancing skills under one roof.
 Ancestral Deeds is the result.